 - Associate students can pursue a subsequent associate program as long as they have five (5) unique courses to complete (based on a 60 semester hours degree) making 25% of the program unique.

 - Bachelors’ students can pursue a subsequent bachelors’ program as long as they have ten (10) unique courses to complete (based on 120 semester hour degree) making 25% of the program unique.

 - Master’s student can pursue a subsequent master’s program as long as they have five (5) unique courses left to complete (based on a 36 semester hour degree) making 40%+ unique.

 This policy holds true for any degree program complete at the same level even after the second degree.

 Residential Credit Policy

-All courses completed at APUS, either through a conferred degree or expired program, will be considered Residential Credit for the student’s current program as well as future program where the courses are applicable.
+All courses completed at APUS, either through a conferred degree or expired program, will be considered Residential Credit for the student’s current program as well as future programs where the courses are applicable.
 Residential Credit will not be counted towards transfer credit maximums and will not carry previously earned course grades, thus not impacting the grade point average in the subsequent program.
 The Initial Enrollment Date and Program Deadline for subsequent programs will be reset based on the first course completed in the new program.